u-blox/ubxlib/port/platform/nrf5sdk/mcu/nrf52/README.md

 # Introduction
 These directories provide the configuration and build metadata for the NRF52 MCU under the nRF5 SDK.
-The configuration here is sufficient to run the ubxlib tests and examples, no attempt is made to optimise the MCU RAM/flash etc. sizes, you need to know how to do that yourself.
+The configuration here is sufficient to run the `ubxlib` tests and examples, no attempt is made to optimise the MCU RAM/flash etc. sizes, you need to know how to do that yourself.

-- `cfg`: contains the configuration files for the MCU, for the application and for testing (mostly which MCU pins are connected to which module pins).
+- [cfg](cfg): contains the configuration files for the MCU, for the application and for testing (mostly which MCU pins are connected to which module pins).
-- `ses`: contains the installation instructions and build files for the nRF5 SDK with the Segger Embedded Studio toolchain.
+- [ses](ses): contains the installation instructions and build files for the nRF5 SDK with the Segger Embedded Studio toolchain.
-- `gcc`: contains the installation instructions and build files for the nRF5 SDK with GCC/Make as the toolchain.
+- [gcc](gcc): contains the installation instructions and build files for the nRF5 SDK with GCC/Make as the toolchain.

 # Hardware Requirements
 In order to preserve valuable HW resources this code is configured to send trace output over the SWDIO (AKA RTT) port which a Segger J-Link debugger can interpret.